HoraN1/osr-course/README.md

 ## A repository to simplify the environment setup for a [open-source-robotics course](http://www.osrobotics.org/osr/)

 This course is built on Ubuntu16.04 with ROS.
 The base image is [horasun/ros-gui](https://github.com/HoraN1/docker-gui-ros).
+It simplifies some procedures listed on the course website.
+You can just follow the instructions below to get your environment setup.

-## 1. Basic setup: Docker, Nvidia-docker, course content
+## 1. Basic setup: Docker, Nvidia-docker

 To start with, make sure you installed docker.
 Installation instructions can be found at [install docker](https://docs.docker.com/engine/install/).